rglsk/Musicbox/README.md

 cd musicbox/
 ```

 To run stream we need to install and configurate a server.
-When install choose Yes to configure
+While installing choose Yes to configure
-it and setup passwords, for host leave default (localhost).
+it and set up passwords, for host leave default (localhost).
 REMEMBER PASSWORD

 ```